 - A flashlight and extra batteries

-The emergency roadside safety kit may not even be necessary if you don’t get into an accident.
-A number of accidents can be prevented by simply driving responsibly once you’re on the road.
+A roadside safety kit is great to have but a number of accidents can be prevented by simply driving responsibly once you’re on the road.

 As basic as it sounds, driving slowly in the snow can make a world of difference.
 It’s important to always be aware of your surroundings, to never use cruise control if conditions are snowy, icy, or wet, and to signal ahead of time to give the vehicle behind you plenty of notice.